vsc-eco/docs/docs/02_Using VSC.md

 ### **Automated Market Makers (AMMs) & Liquidity Pools**

 **Automated Market Makers (AMMs)** are a key component of VSC's decentralized finance (DeFi) ecosystem.
 AMMs allow users to trade assets automatically through liquidity pools, without the need for centralized order books or market makers.
-This system ensures liquidity in the VSC protocol, allowing for fast and efficient asset swaps across chains.
+This system provides liquidity in the VSC protocol, allowing for asset swaps across chains.

 ### **What Are Liquidity Pools (LPs)?**

 Liquidity pools are collections of two or more assets (tokens) that are locked into a smart contract.
 These pools are used by **Automated Market Makers (AMMs)** to facilitate decentralized trading and ensure liquidity for the users interacting with the protocol.

 In VSC, liquidity pools are designed to pair a volatile asset (such as Bitcoin, Ethereum, Solana…) with a stable asset: **HBD (Hive Backed Dollars)**.
-This structure helps manage the risk of volatility in liquidity provision, making it more predictable and safer for users providing liquidity.
+This structure is intended to manage the risk of volatility in liquidity provision, making it more predictable for users providing liquidity.

 ### **LP Creation and Pairing**: